NeedleVoid/Needlevoid/README.md

 ☆ My English isn't good because it's not my first language so please keep that in mind;

 ☆ Where I sit on PT?
-Well depends, usually I sit in Glitch area in Server 1, sometimes close to lobby in 18+ or somewhere close to UT/DR fandom, sometimes also in Safe Server 2 I'm sitting close to lobby;
+Well depends, usually I sit in Glitch Area in Safe Server #1, sometimes close to spawn in 18+ or somewhere close to UT/DR fandom, sometimes also in Safe Server 2 I'm sitting close to spawn or under spawn on bench;

 ☆ I like playing Minecraft, Stardew Valley, Uma Musume (sometimes) and Madoka Magica Exedra (I play few other games, but my laptop is a little laggy, currently collecting for gaming pc);